-Habitation in the region of Ommelanden in present-day province Groningen decreased strongly too, as archaeological excavations of the terp Ezinge have shown.
-But this region was less affected than province Friesland.
+Habitation in current region Ommelanden in province Groningen decreased strongly too, as the famous archaeological excavations of the terp Ezinge have shown.
+But this region was lesser affected than the area of province Friesland.
 The reason for it was that is was blessed with a nearby, well-drained, hinterland where habitation could continue.
-Thus supporting the salt-marsh settlements with a vital network to survive, whereas the salt-marsh area of province Friesland became isolated.
+Thus supporting the salt-marsh settlements with vital networks to survive, whereas the salt-marsh area of province Friesland became isolated.
 Region Ommelanden was, and is, namely bordered by the Hondsrug of northern Drenthe.
 The Hondsrug is a sand ridge formed during the Saale glaciation.
 With twenty meters above mean sea level, it is relatively high and was not affected during the climate change in the way it turned into a malaria-infected area too.
 No surprise that on this elevated area habitation continued throughout the Migration Period, as archaeological research at the village of Midlaren-De Bloemert in province Drenthe has shown.
 Moreover, influences of Anglo-Saxon culture that even predate the Migration Period have been found.
 This indicates that the Anglo-Saxon culture of the peoples of both the salt-marsh area of region Ommelanden and of the Hondsrug sand ridge, were not solely developed by means of (mass) migration but through long-standing social and cultural exchange with their neighbors as well.

 Besides rising sea-levels, periods of droughts and strong dune formation, there was another ecological factor that caused the environment along the southern shores of the North Sea to deteriorate strongly.
 This was the so-called Great Watering (de Klerk, 2018).
-The deeper soils, ca. 25 meters deep, were still frozen since the Weichselian glaciation period that had ended ca. 10,000 years ago.
+The deeper soils, ca. 25 meters deep, were still frozen eversince the Weichselian glaciation period that had ended ca. 10,000 years ago.
 Although the glaciation period had ended, the deep soils were still frozen and defrosted excruciatingly slow.
 Water takes more volume when it is frozen.
-So, when this ‘big meltdown’ started the soils shrank, causing the surface to decrease, with on average in total 2 meters.
+So, when this ‘big meltdown’ started, the soils shrank.
+Causing the surface to decrease with on average in total 2 meters.
 This in turn caused the area to become wetter and wetter.
 Roman fortresses slowly sank into the soil and people had to move to higher grounds, mostly inland.
 It stimulated the migration process.
-The defrosting process was at it is height ca. 400 and, as said, named the Great Watering.
+The defrosting process was at it is height arround the year 400 and, as said, named the Great Watering.

 Around 425, population increased again in the nearly empty former territories of the Frisii.
 The reason was not because the remaining inhabitants suddenly became very fertile and productive.
 No, it was without discussion immigration.
 The Adventus Saxonium ‘the coming of the Saxons’.
 But, not only Saxons.

-All these migrants over the course of a century filled the former lands of the Frisians (and those of the Chauci) with, as said, some small pockets of original Frisians still being there.
+All these migrants over the course of a century filled the former, empty lands of the original Frisians (and those of the Chauci) with, as said, some small pockets of original Frisians still being there.
 But they were no more than a dash in the cocktail recipe.
-The originals by the way being a people of probably mixed Celtic and ‘Germanic’ influences.
+The originals, by the way, being a people of probably mixed Celtic and ‘Germanic’ influences.
 Be aware, that the term ‘Germanic’ was coined by the Romans without too much previous anthropological research.
 So, were the Frisii indeed a Germanic tribe, or not at all?
 Therefore, what were Germanic and what were Celtic tribes in general, is difficult to say now.
 Tribes belonging to Magna Germania just as well might have been Celts too.

-A (partly) Celtic heritage of the Frisians (Frisii and Frisiavones) would, by the way, explain why according to language research Celtic vowel systems have survived in the Frisian language.
+To say a few more words about this Celtic origin, a (partly) Celtic heritage of the Frisians (Frisii and Frisiavones) could explain why according to language research Celtic vowel systems have survived in the Frisian language.
 Besides, passing on of a language or elements thereof, can be related with an ethnic or social group, but can just as well be passed on outside the original entity.
 Why do the Portugese and Romanians speak a Latin language, for example?
 If you want to know more about the Celtic connection, read our blog post Celtic-Frisian heritage: There’s no dealing with the wheel of Fortune.

 The language the people spoke along the coast from Flanders to northwest Germany is called Coastal Dutch or Frisian, and was very similar to the English spoken on the other side of the North Sea.
 According to linguistic research this language originates from the early-medieval period.
 A language born out of pirate settlers from the north, pirates known as the Saxones by the Romans (Schrijver, 2014).
 This corresponds more or less with the theories based on archaeological research above.
 Read our blog post It all began with piracy to understand how a new cultural (pirate) identity was shaped at the southern coasts of the North Sea and of England in the Late Antiquity.

-So, the result is that the Mid-Frisians (provinces Friesland and Groningen) are a cocktail of old Celtic-Frisians (Frisii), Saxons, Angles, Jutes and southern Scandinavians (Norwegians).
+So, the result is that the Mid-Frisians (modern provinces Friesland and Groningen) are a cocktail of old Celtic-Frisians (Frisii), Saxons, Angles, Jutes and southern Scandinavians (Norwegians).

-For the East-Frisians in northwest Germany the story is comparable, but we need to dig deeper yet into what happened to the Chauci people, among others.
+For the East-Frisians in the northwest of Germany the story is comparable, but we need to dig deeper yet into what happened to the Chauci people, among other.
 When looking at the golden and silver artifacts the new Frisians produced, the style elements were influenced by those of the different peoples surrounding them.
-Resulting in the fibulae and pendants with so-called kidney shape: (two snake-like animal figures bowing to each other, see below) from mid-sixth century found in the terp region.
-This suggests that over the course of the late sixth/beginning seventh century, a new identity was established (Nieuwhof/Nicolay, 2018).
+Resulting in the fibulae and pendants with so-called kidney shape.
+This is the two snake-like animal figures bowing to each other (see image below).
+The kidney motifs developed from mid-sixth century and found in the terp region.
+This suggests that over the course of the late sixth and beginning seventh centuries, a new identity was established (Nieuwhof/Nicolay, 2018).
 These new Frisians detached themselves politically from the dominant Scandinavian elite, i.e. the Jutes and the Southern Norwegians.